espruino/EspruinoDocs/boards/EspruinoESP8266.md

 The following features are not supported by Espruino on the ESP8266:

 - No hardware [[I2C]], however, the software I2C works OK.
-- No hardware [[SPI]] (implementing that is on the to-do list), the software SPI works OK.
+- No hardware [[SPI]], however, the software SPI works OK and it's not clear that there is any real benefit to the hardware SPI.
+- [[PWM]] is in the works.
-- No [[DAC]]/[[PWM]]/analogWrite: the esp8266 does not have a DAC and the one PWM it has is very finnicky and its timer is used to implement the Espruino timer, which is used to create pulses and such.
+- No [[DAC]]: the esp8266 does not have a DAC.

 Pinout
 ------